zahidulislammahim/Next-Store/README.md

 ## ⭐ Overview

-Next Store is a full‑stack eCommerce application where users can browse products, add them to the cart, manage orders, and checkout.
+Next Store is a full‑stack eCommerce application where users can browse products, add them to the cart, manage orders, and check out.
 Admins can add, edit, and manage products with a dedicated backend.

 ---